cnadler86/mp_esp_dl_models/README.md

 - `FaceDetector`: Detects faces in images and provides bounding boxes and facial features
 - `FaceRecognizer`: Recognizes enrolled faces and manages a face database
 - `HumanDetector`: Detects people in images and provides bounding boxes
+- `CatDetector`: Detects cats in images and provides bounding boxes
 - `ImageNet`: Classifies images into predefined categories
+- `CocoDetector`: Detects objects in images using COCO dataset categories

 ## Installation & Building

+### Requirements

+- ESP-IDF:
+  - Version 5.4.2 with MicroPython >=1.26.0
+- Make sure you have the complete ESP32 build environment set up

 ### Precompiled Images